Macadamia tetraphylla

 TypeTree (evergreen)

-OriginMacadamia Nut tree is a native plant specifically from the rainforest of Queensland, Australia, officially written in the botanical books by the British Botanist Fernandino Von Meuller and the Director from the Botanical Gardens of Brisbane, from Australia Walter Hill in the 1850s, but the first plantation was stablished until the1880s Macadamia tetraphylla was introduced in the botanical books by the Australian Botanist Lawrence Alexander Sidney Johnson.
-Macadamia tetraphylla is of relevant importance in the Australian trade because it was the first native food to be commercialized to be grown by non-indigenous Australians The production of macadamia now is spread all around the world especially South Africa, East Africa, China, Indonesia, Thailand, New Zealand Central America (Guatemala, Costa Rica), North America (California, Hawaii, US; Mexico) South America (Brazil, Colombia, Peru, Ecuador, Paraguay, Chile) and Europe (Netherlands, Germany, Belgium, Spain, Italy, France, Poland, United Kingdom, Greece) Being the main exporter the plant origin country: Australia.
+OriginMacadamia Nut tree is a native plant, specifically from the rainforest of Queensland, Australia.
+Officially written in the botanical books by the British Botanist Fernandino Von Mueller and the Director from the Botanical Gardens of Brisbane, from Australia Walter Hill in the 1850s; but the first plantation wasn't established until the 1880s.
+Macadamia tetraphylla was introduced in the botanical books by the Australian Botanist Lawrence Alexander Sidney Johnson.
+Macadamia tetraphylla is of relevant importance in the Australian trade because it was the first native food to be commercialized to be grown by non-indigenous Australians.
+The production of macadamia now is spread all around the world, especially in South Africa, East Africa, China, Indonesia, Thailand, New Zealand, Central America (Guatemala, Costa Rica), North America (California, Hawaii, US, Mexico), South America (Brazil, Colombia, Peru, Ecuador, Paraguay, Chile), and Europe (Netherlands, Germany, Belgium, Spain, Italy, France, Poland, United Kingdom, Greece).
+Australia is the main exporter of this plant.

 Ethnobotanical Uses